eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 Data may be `finite` or `non-finite`.
 This applies to either push and pull transfers.
 Finite data is data that is defined by a finite set, for example, machine learning data or images.
-After finite data transmission has finished, the TP is completed.
+After finite data transmission has finished, the [=Transfer Process=] is completed.
 Non-finite data is data that is defined by an infinite set or has no specified end, for example, streams or an API endpoint.
-With non-finite data, a TP will continue indefinitely until either the [=Consumer=] or [=Provider=] explicitly terminates the transmission.
+With non-finite data, a [=Transfer Process=] will continue indefinitely until either the [=Consumer=] or [=Provider=] explicitly terminates the transmission.

 ### States

-The TP states are:
+The [=Transfer Process=] states are:

 - **REQUESTED**: A [=Dataset=] has been requested under an [=Agreement=] by the [=Consumer=] and the [=Provider=] has sent an ACK response.